openlandcover/ioln-class-reference/1_2_evergreen_forest.md

 Use both dry and median mosaics to determine if the forest is evergreen.

-TO ADD: Give link to script
+TO ADD: Give link to script for dry and median mosaics